 - At least 2 hours ahead, make the pie dough: Make the pie crust through step 5 according to my directions and video tutorial in my pie crust recipe.
 Make pie dough in advance because it needs to chill in the refrigerator for at least 2 hours before rolling out (step 2).
 The recipe makes 2 crusts, and you only need 1 for this pie, so save the other for another pie.

 - Roll out the chilled pie dough: On a floured work surface, roll out one of the discs of chilled dough.
 Turn the dough about a quarter turn after every few rolls until you have a circle 12 inches in diameter.
 Carefully place the dough into a 9-inch pie dish.
 Tuck it in with your fingers, making sure it is completely smooth.
 To make a lovely thick edge, I do not trim excess dough around the edges.
 Instead, fold the excess dough back over the edge and use your hands to mold the edge into a rim around the pie.
 Crimp the edges with a fork or use your fingers to flute the edges.
+(Review this how to crimp and flute pie crust page if you need extra help with this step.)
 If dough is too warm, fluting/crimping will be difficult, so you can always chill it in the refrigerator for 5–10 minutes first.
 After fluting/crimping the edges, chill the pie dough in the refrigerator for at least 30 minutes and up to 5 days.
 Cover the pie crust with plastic wrap if chilling for longer than 30 minutes.
 Chilling the shaped dough helps prevent the crust from shrinking.

 - While the crust is chilling, preheat oven to 375°F (190°C).